How to enable the SAP HA Interface for SAP ABAP application server instances managed by the RHEL HA Add-On?

 Root Cause

-sap_cluster_connector is a library that allows tools to control SAP Instances that are running inside a cluster, through HA Interface.
-If this library is not properly configured for a given SAP instance, pacemaker cluster that is managing this SAP instance will consider any change in the state of the SAP instance as an issue, and will take appropriate action to recover from such situation.
+sap_cluster_connector is a library that allows SAP management tools to control SAP Instances that are managed by a pacemaker based HA cluster on RHEL using the HA Interface provided by the SAP Start Framework for SAP application server instances.
+If this library is not properly configured for a given SAP instance, pacemaker cluster that is managing this SAP instance will consider any change in the state of the SAP instance that has been triggered by a SAP management tool as an issue, and will take appropriate action to recover from such situation.

 This solution is part of Red Hat’s fast-track publication program, providing a huge library of solutions that Red Hat engineers have created while supporting our customers.
 To give you the knowledge you need the instant it becomes available, these articles may be presented in a raw and unedited form.